National People's Congress: Membership

 The Election Law restricts the NPC's maximum size to 3,000 deputy seats.
 Under the people's congress system, the NPC is elected by the 32 people's congresses at the province-level; people's congresses are indirectly elected at all levels by the congress at the level below, except at the county and township level.
-Additionally, delegations are allocated to the People's Liberation Army (PLA), the special administrative regions of Hong Kong and Macau, as well as the claimed province of Taiwan.
+Additionally, delegations are allocated to the People's Liberation Army (PLA) and the People's Armed Police, the special administrative regions of Hong Kong and Macau, as well as the claimed province of Taiwan.
 Membership to the congress is part-time in nature and carries no pay, with deputies spending around 49 weeks per year at their home provinces.
 NPC members may be elected to represent a province that they do not live in.
 Delegates have the legal right to make speeches in the full chamber of the Great Hall of the People during NPC sessions, though they rarely exercise this right.
 Delegates are allowed to simultaneously hold seats in other bodies of government and the party and the NPC typically includes all of the senior officials in Chinese politics.

 The CCP maintains control over the composition of deputies of people's congresses, especially in the National People's Congress.
 By law, all elections at all levels must adhere to the leadership of the CCP.
 Although CCP approval is, in effect, essential for membership in the NPC, approximately a third of the seats are by convention reserved for non-CCP members.
 This includes technical experts and deputies of the eight minor parties.
 While these members provide technical expertise and a somewhat greater diversity of views, they do not function as a political opposition.
 The Election Law requires the composition of NPC delegates to be "broadly representative".
-Since the beginning of the reform and opening up era in 1978, the each NPC at their last session have released a "decision on the quotas and elections" for the next NPC, allocating a certain number of seats for demographic groups or setting forth guidelines on a groups representation.
+Since the beginning of the reform and opening up era in 1978, each NPC has released a "decision on the quotas and elections" for the following NPC, allocating a certain number of seats for demographic groups or setting guidelines on particular groups' representations.